Swap-File/erp2qb/README.md

 ======
 erp2qb takes Customer Invoices from OpenERP and import them into QuickBooks as invoices.

-It also has preliminary support for copying Supplier Invoices from OpenERP into QuickBooks as Purchase Orders.
+It also has preliminary support for importing Supplier Invoices from OpenERP into QuickBooks as Purchase Orders.

 Using erp2qb
 ======